kevinchiu/kevinchiu.github.io/content/en/posts/1755636469288-Something-Strange-with-LLMs/index.md

 ## Looking Forward

 As we move toward increasingly powerful models, will we see greater diversity in their outputs, or will they continue to experience convergent evolution, clustering outputs around the same learned distribution due to a lack of novel data?
 If model architectures are just increasingly better at representing the data, then the real important thing is the data.
-Also, if everyone converges to the same data and resulting model abilities, then alignment is all that matters.
+Also, if everyone eventually converges to the same data and resulting model abilities, then alignment is all that matters.